Many of the items on display in this gallery were part of a gift from James H. Willcox, Jr.

 Colonial Virginians acquired much of their important silver from London.
 After the Revolution, population growth, a rising tide of prosperity, and the genteel aspirations of an expanding middle class greatly expanded the market for silver.
 By 1820, there may have been hundreds of silversmiths in Virginia, some working nearly alone, others as part of large establishments employing many journeymen and apprentices.
 After 1820, silversmiths dealt in finished goods manufactured in large eastern cities, and after 1850, many silversmith shops came to be called jewelry stores.

-The Silver in Virginia exhibition will reopen in 2015.
 The exhibition, organized by location, includes not only silver produced in major urban centers, such as Alexandria, Norfolk, and Richmond, but also works crafted in small towns like Dumfries, Fincastle, and Waynesboro.
 Also included are images of Virginia silversmiths themselves and place settings using silver, ceramics, and linens from our collections.

 Silver tea pot (VHS accession number: 2003.390.2, Lora Robins Collection of Virginia Art, Virginia Historical Society, Richmond.)